-Figure 2.7: PulseStar • jr. Receiver Board
+Figure 2.6: PulseStar • jr. Receiver Board

-- 1. Refer to the information below to determine the appropriate power input blocks to use.

-- 12-24VDC-use the 6-point terminal block

-- 50VAC-use the 6-point terminal block

-- 110VAC-use the 6-point terminal block

-- 240VAC-use the 6-point terminal block

-- 2. Run the power and control wires through the plug holes of the receiver enclosure.

-NOTE: Ensure that the receiver signal wires and the high voltage power wires cross at 90° angles.
-Also do not combine high voltage power and control wires in the same cable run.

-3. Connect incoming power to the 6 point terminal block using either the top or bottom configuration of Figure 2.8 per customer requirement.
+- 1. Refer to the information below to determine the appropriate power input blocks to use. - 12-24VDC-use the 6-point terminal block - 50VAC-use the 6-point terminal block - 110VAC-use the 6-point terminal block - 240VAC----use the 6-point terminal block - 2.
+Run the power and control wires through the plug holes of the receiver enclosure. - NOTE: Ensure that the receiver signal wires and the high voltage power wires cross at 90° angles.
+Also do not combine high voltage power and control wires in the same cable run. - 3.
+Connect the single-phase power wires to the 6-point terminal block.
+If you are using 12-24 VDC or 240 VAC, refer to Figure 2.7.

-4. If you are connecting the PulseStar•jr. receiver to a horn, refer to Figure 2.6: PulseStar•jr. Receiver Circuit Board on the previous page and then refer to Figure 2.9.
+4. If you are connecting the PulseStar•jr. receiver to a horn, refer to Figure 2.5: PulseStar•jr. Receiver Circuit Board on the previous page and then refer to Figure 2.8.

-- 5. Connect the output wires to the terminal blocks as shown in Figures 2.5, 2.6, 2.7 or 2.9 which ever is appropriate for your application PulseStar•jr. Receiver Circuit Board. - 6.
+- 5. Connect the output wires to the terminal blocks as shown in Figures 2.5 and 2.8: PulseStar•jr. Receiver Circuit Board. - 6.
 Snap the terminal blocks to the terminals on the receiver circuit board. - 7.
 Install R-C-type surge absorbers (not MOV-type) across the coils of any contactors installed in the control enclosure. - 8.
 Reinsert the cover of the receiver enclosure and tighten the four screws.